Lily Bulb

 Health Benefits

-- Contains polysaccharides believed to support immune function and inflammation reduction
+- Contains polysaccharides believed to support immune system function and possess anti-inflammatory properties

 Buying Guide